Lorenz94/omsk-inform/wp-content/plugins/advanced-cf7-db/README.txt

 = Can I restrict the plugin from storing IP address of the user to contact form DB? = Yes, you can strict the plugin for storing IP address of the user.

+= Can I display contact form DB data to user ? =
+Yes, you can display contact form DB data to user.
+You can use short code for this purpose.
+For detail please visit "Shortcode" screen of plugin.

 = How to restrict the plugin from storing IP address of the user to contact form DB? = Restriction is simple, just code **do_shortcode( '[cf7-db-display-ip]' );** to be placed in theme folder functions.php.
 By placing the code the IP address of the user will not been stored.
 Step by step process is explained below :
 - Goto -> wp-content/themes/{active theme folder}/functions.php